 Dr Katherine Harrison

-Katherine has over 10 years’ experience of teaching and supervising undergraduate and postgraduate students in Higher Education.
-She is a qualified teacher with a PGCHE.
-Katherine’s research focuses on visual culture, feminism (including women’s crafting and domestic practices) and representations of poverty and class.
-She has been a visiting research fellow at the Library of Congress in Washington, DC.
-Katherine is currently part of a funded research team working with a film maker to analyse representations of towns, streets and homes in welfare documentary television and has recently published an article about ‘new knitting’ culture and women’s changing position in relation to domesticity.
-As Course Director of the BA (Hons) Media & English course, Katherine will support you throughout your studies and ensure that your course is current, interesting and well organised.
+Katherine is the Course Director for BA (Hons) Media & English and a PhD Supervisor in the School of Cultural Studies & Humanities.
+Her research focuses on visual culture, feminism (including women’s crafting and domestic practices) and representations of poverty and class.
+She is also currently part of a funded research team working with a film maker to analyse representations of towns, streets and homes in welfare documentary television and has recently published an article about ‘new knitting’ culture and women’s changing position in relation to domesticity.

 Reverend Ruth Dowson